Reading by The Duke of Cambridge at the Last Post ceremony in Belgium

 I can barely think of another country on earth which pays so much reverence to its ancient customs whilst also being so outwardly modern.

-The Duke and Duchess of Cambridge will visit the United States of America
+The Duke of Cambridge will visit Japan and China

 A speech by The Duke of Cambridge at the SkillForce 10th Anniversary Gala Dinner